 Vaccines are now available to help protect against the serotypes of meningococcal disease that are most commonly seen in the United States.
 Meningococcal conjugate vaccine (Menactra or Menveo) is recommended for freshmen living in residence halls or for other students who want to lower their risk of the disease.
 The CDC recommends that the first vaccine be given at age 11 or 12 with a booster dose at age 16.
 If the first dose is received at age 16 or later a booster dose in not needed.
 Meningococcal vaccine should be available from your primary care physician or your local Health Department.

 The CDC and ACIP (American Council of Immunization Practices) are not currently recommending routine use of serogroup B vaccines (Trumemba or Bexsero) in otherwise healthy college students in settings where there is not a current confirmed outbreak of this disease.
 The vaccines are recommended for persons age 10 years or older who are at increased risk for serogroup B meningococcal infections, including persons without a spleen, persons with a rare immune system illness called "persistent complement component deficiency", persons taking the medication Soliris (eculizumab) and microbiologists that work with meningococcal isolates.

-You can obtain additional information about meningococcal disease and the vaccine by visiting the information and resource section of the American College Health Association at www.acha.org; the Meningitis Foundation of American, www.musa.org; the National Meningitis Association, www.nmaus.org; or the Centers for Disease Control and Prevention, http://www.cdc.gov/vaccines/vpd-vac/mening/default.htm.
+You can obtain additional information about meningococcal disease and the vaccine by visiting the Meningitis Foundation of American, www.musa.org; the National Meningitis Association, www.nmaus.org; or the Centers for Disease Control and Prevention, https://www.cdc.gov/meningococcal/index.html.